Close Menu

 Share

 If a webpage suddenly stops working in Chrome and shows an “Aw, Snap!” error, it means the browser had trouble opening that page.
-This usually happens due to issues like low system memory, conflicting add-ons, or poor internet connectivity.
+This usually happens due to issues like low system memory, conflicting add-ons, or poor internet connectivity, unlike a 500 internal server error, which originates from the server side.

 Below, you’ll find effective solutions—written in completely different words—that can help you get rid of this crash message and enjoy smooth browsing again.